 Lighting is one of the most inexpensive, effective things you can do to add value to your property.
 A beautifully lit pathway isn’t just a welcoming invitation to others; it can also create ambiance and help show buyers how great your property can look both day and night.

 You might also consider solar-powered lighting.
 It looks fabulous, it’s great for the environment, and it takes very little work.
 I use Allsop’s Aurora Glow Glass String solar lights or Solar Boater’s Lanterns all the time in my landscapes.
 I will line a driveway, porch, pathway, or dock with them for a beautiful effect.
-Imagine your property as the only one glowing from the road or on the lake!
 You want your property to stand out from the competition, and I can tell you it will get noticed, especially in the snowy early spring.

 Create an inviting deck